 The convoluted nature of American local government has led to difficulties in studying political participation and these difficulties have been exacerbated by the lack of data on participation in sub-national units.
-Most of the studies in this field have used data from nationally representative samples.
-When surveys of this kind are used and they include questions about participation in local politics, it is possible to examine in general why some people take action and others do not.
-For instance, one could draw some conclusions about why home owners might be more likely to participate or why less educated individuals would be less likely to (Rahn & Rudolph 2001, p.
-5).
-However, with a nationally representative sample it is not possible to study the impact of the characteristics of different communities and why people in different places might behave differently.
-Because so few respondents are interviewed from any given city or county it is difficult at best to make any comparisons across communities with statistical reliability.
 There are number of studies looking at individual cities or small-n comparisons (Fuchs, Minnite & Shapiro 2000, Garbaye 2002) but because they sample very few cities, these studies do not allow for a systematic analysis of institutional or environmental variables.
 One exception to this is the work of Eric Oliver which examines the effects of suburbanization on civic and political participation in a large set of municipalities (1999, 2000, 2001).
-However, Oliver's work suffers from potential methodological problems discussed in more detail below.
 There is also a literature in which large-scale cross-country comparisons of political participation are made.
 However, here we run into other difficulties such as being able to isolate the effects of institutional factors and taking account of cultural differences, for instance.